QuantEcon/qe_libraries_article/paper.md

 - Random generation utilities (`random`)

-The library also has some other submodules containing utility functions and miscellaneous tools such as implementations of kalman filters, tools for directed graphs, algorithm for solving linear quadratic control, etc.
+The library also has some other submodules containing utility functions and miscellaneous tools such as implementations of Kalman filters, tools for directed graphs, algorithm for solving linear quadratic control, etc.